mehdi77abh/Chisco/README.md

 # Chisco
+I developed a Flutter app for a client that integrates with their IoT hardware device installed in homes.

+The device captures cooler controller signals and connects to the Chisco app.

+Users can add any cooler to the app and control them remotely via their phone.
+The app allows users to adjust cooler settings such as mode, horizontal and vertical air swing, start time, and schedule.

+Chisco also connects to a customized power tee, designed by the client, featuring four power outlets and two USB ports.
+Users can turn on/off each outlet and set schedules for them.

 This app is for one of my clients and alse my first flutter project

-our client made a IOT-base hardware device that he is installed in homes

-this device get All cooler controler's signals and also connect to this application that i build and the user can add any cooler he has in the Chisco app and control them all through his phone.

-user can chnage Cooler mode,horizontal and vertical air swing, can set Start time of Cooler and also set Schdule for each of them.
-Chisco Also Connects to Customized power tee that our customer made it.

-this Power tee has 4 Power outlet and 2 usb output and user can Power Off/On each one them and also can define Schedule for each.

 The most important libraries that I used in this project: